jeroen94704/gridfinitycreator/README.md

 ## Donate

 If you find this project useful a small donation is much appreciated (but by no means required or expected): https://ko-fi.com/jeroen94704

+## License

+GridfinityCreator © 2023 by Jeroen Bouwens is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/